MichalBrezny/LSPD-lectures/index.md

 ## Course Overview

 Geomorphology is the study of Earth's surface forms and the processes that shape them.
-In this course, we will explore how landscapes evolve over time using both theoretical and quantitative approaches.
+This course follows on from basic course of geomorhology, which gave you an introduction to the main surface processes and landforms.
+This course focuses and explore the processes that drive landscape evolution over time, and how we can model and quantify these processes.

 ### Structure
+Course is structured into weekly modules, each consisting of:
+- Lectures: Theoretical background and key concepts.
+- Labs: Hands-on exercises using real-world data and modeling tools.
+- Readings: Selected papers and book chapters for deeper understanding.
+- Assignments: Problem sets and projects to apply learned concepts.